 The TVP packs a strong salt punch, a good pair with the mild smokey eggplant beneath.
 The lettuce is a texture thing, and the mint combined with the soya protein reminds me slightly of larb.
 Squeeze a wedge of lime over the whole shebang for a tasty meal that's easier than it looks.

 - Preheat your oven to at least 200 degrees celcius (400 F).
 Cut the aubergines lengthways into ¼ inch slices, then spray or brush them with oil on both sides.
 Arrange on two baking trays (use parchment if you'd like to save some tidying time).
 Bake for 15-20 minutes, keeping an eye out for burning, flipping the eggplant halfway through.
 They should be lightly browned but not blackened.

-- Combine the 1 tbsp oil, water, soy sauce, sherry, 2 tsp lime juice, tom yum paste, sri racha, and agave/sugar in a small bowl.
+- Combine the 1 tablespoon oil, water, soy sauce, sherry, 2 teaspoon lime juice, tom yum paste, sri racha, and agave/sugar in a small bowl.
 Tip the TVP (textured vegetable protein) into a wok or large frying pan and pour the liquid over top.
 Mix to ensure all of the TVP is covered.
 Leave for 5-10 minutes to soak up the liquid.

 - Turn the heat to medium and add the onion, garlic, and coriander.
 Stir fry for 8-10 minutes and season with salt and pepper to taste.
 Turn the heat off and stir in the coconut milk.